 Scientific medicine at the time involved practices that Hahnemann did not support, such as bloodletting.
 He also noticed that other conventional approaches in medicine sometimes did the patient more harm than good.
-Determined to create an alternative, Hahnemann went about testing his theory of homeopathy treatment by “proving” different substances on healthy people and recording the resulting symptoms.
+Determined to create an alternative, Hahnemann went about testing his theory of homeopathic solutions by “proving” different substances on healthy people and recording the resulting symptoms.

-The idea was that this information would tell him the symptoms and illnesses that the tested substances might be able to cure.
-Taking his theories and trials, he wrote a book in 1810 called Organon der rationellen (Organon of Rational Medicine) which explains what homeopathy is, as well as his system of homeopathy treatment.
+The idea was that this information would tell him the symptoms and illnesses that the tested substances might be able to help with.
+Taking his theories and trials, he wrote a book in 1810 called Organon der rationellen (Organon of Rational Medicine) which explains what homeopathy is, as well as his system of homeopathic solutions.

 Dilution and Potentization